National Register Historic Districts coming to the Highland Park Neighborhood

 HPNA is raising funds via grants and donations to cover the cost of these projects.
 Please visit our fundraising page for information on how you can donate and to see our fundraising progress.

 This initiative is broken down into two projects.
 The Landmark Society has information on their website for both of these projects.
 Please visit the project pages to find information about status, NYS tax credits, and FAQs.

 Project One is the creation of the Gregory Tract Historic District outlined on the adjacent map.

-Project Two is the creation of the Ellwanger Barry-Highland Park Neighborhood Historic District and expansion of the Mt.
+Project Two is the creation of the Ellwanger Barry-Highland Park Neighborhood Historic District, the expansion of the Mt.
 Hope-Highland Historic District and the creation of the Azalea Neighborhood Historic District.